 The Hinge Theorem states that in the triangle where the included angle is larger, the side opposite this angle will be larger.

 It is also sometimes called the “Alligator Theorem” because you can think of the sides as the (fixed length) jaws of an alligator- the wider it opens its mouth, the bigger the prey it can fit.

 Two triangles, △ABC and △DEF, have two pairs of congruent sides: |AB|=|DE|; |BC|=|EF|. θ2=∠DEF>∠ABC=θ1.
 Show that |DF|>|AC|

-We need to show that one line segment is larger than another.
+To prove the Hinge Theorem, we need to show that one line segment is larger than another.
 Both lines are also sides in a triangle.
 This guides us to use one of the triangle inequalities which provide a relationship between sides of a triangle.
 One of these is the converse of the scalene triangle Inequality.

 This tells us that the side facing the larger angle is larger than the side facing the smaller angle.
 The other is the triangle inequality theorem, which tells us the sum of any two sides of a triangle is larger than the third side.